danielsaidi/website_danielsaidi/_posts/2020/2020-06-06-swiftui-sheets.md

 }
 ```

-As you can see, `SheetContext` basically only contains code for presenting a `Sheet` or a `SheetProvider`.
-We'll come back to these concepts shortly.
+As you can see, `SheetContext` basically only contains code for presenting a `Sheet` (which is just a view) or a `SheetProvider`.
+We'll come back to the provider concept shortly.

 You may also notice that it inherits something called `PresentationContext`.
 Let's take a closer look at this base class.